disclaimer

 Section 18.2–10 of the Code of Virginia classified felony offenses into 6 different classes.
 The different classes go from the most serious offense to the least serious felony charge.
 Examples of felony offenses and the class they fall into include:

-• Class 4 Felonies: The maximum penalty for felonies in this category includes imprisonment for 2—10 years and a fine of up to $100,000.
-Some of the offenses that may be categorized as class 4 felonies include human trafficking, child abuse, arson of an unoccupied building, forging of public records, bigamy, and many others.
+• Class 4 Felonies: The maximum penalty for felonies in this category includes imprisonment for 2 to10 years and a fine of up to $100,000.
+Common examples of class 4 felonies are human trafficking and child abuse.

 • Class 5 felonies: Crimes in this category are less severe than those in the other classes.
 They are sometimes called wobblers because they may be tried as misdemeanors depending on different factors.
-Offenses like extortion, computer fraud of a minimum amount of $500, voluntary and involuntary manslaughter, credit card forgery, and others all fall under class 5 felonies.
-It carries a penalty of 1 to 10 years in jail, or at the discretion of the court, spending not more than 12 months in prison with a fine of a maximum amount of $2,500.
+Offenses like extortion and credit card forgery areunder class 5 felonies.
+Persons convicted of class 5 felonies may receive sentences between 1 and 10 years in jail.
+The penalties may include fine payments up to $25,000.

-It should be noted that the court may, on its discretion, impose a prison sentence together with a fine as the penalty for any felony offense committed (if it is not a death penalty).
+Note: Virginia courts may impose a prison sentence together with a fine as the penalty for any felony offense (if it is not a death penalty).
 Only a fine is imposed if the defendant is a business entity and not an individual.

 Can I Get A Felony Removed from a Court Record in Virginia?

-The defendant may file a petition at a court in the county where the case was tried to ask for the record to be expunged.
-Once successful, the petitioner may legally deny that they were ever arrested or charged for a felony because the law explicitly forbids employers from asking about expunged charges.
+Persons seeking to expunge felony records may file a petition at the court that has jurisdiction over such cases.
+After the court approves the petition, the petitioner may legally deny that they were ever arrested or charged for a felony because the law explicitly forbids employers from asking about expunged charges.

 Is Expungement The Same As Sealing Court Records In Virginia?